top of page

 with researchers, educators, artists, and local communities

 The science team deploys drifting buoys that collect real-time environmental conditions data (weather, geographic position, and time) and in coordination with the International Arctic Buoy Programme, that maintains a network of drifting buoys in the Arctic Ocean providing meteorological and oceanographic data for real-time operational requirements and research purposes including support to the World Climate Research Programme (WCRP) and the World Weather Watch (WWW) Programme.
-Sarah contributes to the team as a science field assistant and an Arctic outreach educator.

 Upcoming Events